-Join us in Gainesville at the UF Horse Teaching Unit for one of potentially three weeks of immersive education and fun with your horse!
+Join us in Gainesville at the UF Horse Teaching Unit for one of two weeks of immersive education and fun with your horse!
 The weeks are focused on either Western or English riding.

-Read on to the next section for a synopsis from 2022!
+Read on to the next section for a synopsis!

 - Western Week

 Instruction places emphasis on horsemanship and equitation during morning and evening riding sessions.
 Ground work: safe handling, grooming, tack fit, behavior and psychology, roping, suppling exercises.
 Mounted work: suppling exercises, developing core strength, aids, rail work, posting, trail obstacles, patterns, and cattle work.

 Instruction places emphasis on horsemanship and equitation during morning and evening riding sessions.
 Ground work: safe handling, grooming, tack selection and fit, behavior and psychology, suppling exercises.
 Mounted work: suppling exercises, developing core strength, aids, rail work, posting, 2 point, dressage, patterns, cavalletti/fences, and trail riding.